Illuminated (song)

-"Illuminated" is a song by the British musical duo Hurts from their first album, Happiness and was co-written with The Nexus.
-Initially charting on the UK Singles Chart at number 68 in September 2010 after a feature on Sky1's Unmissable Dramas promo, the track was released as a double A-side with "Better Than Love" as the fifth single from the album.
+"Illuminated" is a song by the British musical duo Hurts from their first album, Happiness, which was co-written with The Nexus.
+Initially charting on the UK Singles Chart at number 68 in September 2010 after a feature on Sky One's Unmissable Dramas promo, the track was released as a double A-side with "Better Than Love" as the fifth single from the album.